fbpx

 Why Is Ketamine Harmful?

-One of the most concerning aspects of ketamine use is its potential for addiction.
+One of the most concerning aspects of ketamine use is its potential for ketamine addiction.
 Like many other drugs, regular use of ketamine can lead to the development of tolerance, where users require larger doses to achieve the desired effects.
 This, in turn, can result in physical and psychological dependence, making it increasingly difficult for individuals to function without the drug.
+Coming down from ketamine includes experiencing Ketamine withdrawal symptoms, which can be very uncomfortable.

 The signs of ketamine addiction can be subtle yet insidious.
 Individuals struggling with this condition may exhibit a range of behavioral and cognitive changes, including

-• Spending significant time and resources obtaining and using the drug
+• Spending significant time and resources on obtaining and using the drug

 • Continuing to use ketamine despite negative consequences in their personal, professional, or social lives